THEY KNEW | Australia Fuel Crisis Intelligence Dossier — Shiny Side Out

 Viva Energy: diesel and jet fuel at 80%, petrol at 60%.
 RCCU repairs targeting June.

-"Subject to further inspection, Viva Energy currently anticipates repairs to the RCCU will take approximately six weeks, with the RCCU and associated units returning to operation during June." — Viva Energy ASX statement
+"Subject to further inspection, Viva Energy currently anticipates repairs to the RCCU will take approximately six weeks." — Viva Energy ASX statement

 The RCCU offline means Australia's petrol output is significantly constrained until at least June.
 Petrol prices in Victoria remain under pressure.